 Springs Orleans restaurant.
 Image courtesy of Wyndham.

 We didn’t try Springs Orleans, the hotel restaurant.
-The menu looked delicious, but we ended up eating with family and friends for most of the trip, or we cooked for ourselves.
+The menu looked delicious, but we ended up eating with family and friends for most of the trip, grabbing a quick bite out, or we cooked for ourselves.
 I haven’t had cajun food since when we were in New Orleans for a couple nights on our honeymoon, nearly four years ago.

 Parking will cost at least a little.
 The Mining Exchange Wyndham Grand offers valet parking for $18 per day, and you can come and go as much as you like.
 They will fetch and return your car each time.
 We decided to go with the self park option, since the garage is only a block away, and it cost $1 per day on the weekend (actually per entry/exit), and then $0.75 per hour on weekdays, with a maximum of around $7.
 Our Monday bill was $5, so we managed to get away with $7 in parking for the 3-night stay.

 Overall, we had a great stay.
 The hotel service was fantastic, and we really enjoyed the blend of the historic building with modern facilities.
 The rewards value was decent, but not great; however, we were more than pleased with the value of our stay.